WadeGulbrandsen/moodle-docker/README.md

   * Optionally auto updates to the latest build in the `MOODLE_BRANCH` environment variable
   * Sets the Apache ServerName from `wwwroot` in `config.php`
 * Cron jobs
-  The jobs can use any schedule desired by setting the `MOODLE_CRON` environment variables
+  The jobs can use any schedule desired by setting the appropriate environment variables
-  * Run the `/usr/local/bin/php /var/www/moodle/admin/cli/cron.php` as `moodle` every minute by default Can be disabled by clearing the MOODLE_CRON environment variable.
+  * `MOODLE_CRON` Runs `/usr/local/bin/php /var/www/moodle/admin/cli/cron.php` as `moodle` every minute.
+    Can be disabled by clearing the `MOODLE_CRON` environment variable.
 If disabled you should set up some other method for running Moodle scheduled tasks.
+  * `BACKUP_CRON` Runs the [`backup-config.sh`](#backup-config) and [`backup-plugins.sh`](#backup-plugins) scripts.
+  Useful if you still want to use the Moodle webUI to install and update plugins.
+If you have a cluster only one node should use the backup job.
+The rest should use either the update or restore job.
+  * `UPDATE_CRON` Runs the [`update-moodle.sh`](#update-moodle) script.
+  Combine with `AUTO_UPGRADE` if you want the running Moodle to be updated when the contents of /data change.
+Only one node in a cluster should run this so that multiple nodes don't try to updata Moodle at the same time.
+  * `RESTORE_CRON` Runs the [`restore-plugins.sh`](#restore-plugins) script.
+Use this if you want new plugins added to /data added to the running Moodle but you want to run the updates on your own.

+  **Only one of `BACKUP_CRON`, `UPDATE_CRON` or `RESTORE_CRON` should be set on a container.**
 * Directories set up to file caches so they don't have to live in the moodledata directory.
   This is useful if you have moodledata on a network drive.
   The following exist in the container.